 Following the collapse of the Soviet Union, this trend predictably began to shift.
 Since 1992, Russia has averaged 30 launches per year – a considerable decline from its average of 66 launches per year during the Cold War.
 By comparison, US launches have remained relatively consistent, averaging 27 per year through 1991, and 23 per year since 1992.

 Perhaps the most significant change in the post-Cold War era has been China’s growing importance as a space actor.
-Between 2010 and 2018, China conducted 181 launches, nearly one-and-a-half times the number of launches it carried out in the previous four decades.
-Roughly one-third of these launches took place over the last two years alone.
-China’s 38 launches in 2018 stand as the highest amount in a single year by any country in the 21st century.
+Between 2010 and 2019, China conducted 207 launches, more than one-and-a-half times the number of launches it carried out in the previous four decades.
+More than one-fifth of China’s total launches took place in 2018 and 2019 alone.
+Moreover, China’s 38 launches in 2018 stand as the highest amount in a single year by any country in the 21st century.

 Launches are not the only means of measuring space activity.
 Payloads – which can include satellites, space probes, and spacecraft – tell another part of the story.2 A total of 2,791 Soviet payloads were launched into space during the Cold War.3 This was more than double the 1,193 payloads of the US and more than 10 times the number of payloads from the rest of the world.

 Improved technology has reduced the size of satellites, and rockets now often carry multiple payloads per launch.
-The US has been at the forefront of these innovations, accumulating 1,528 payloads since 1992.
-Russia’s 763 payloads and China’s 401 payloads round out the top-three.
+The US has been at the forefront of these innovations, accumulating 1,763 payloads launched between 1992 and 2019.
+Russia’s 840 payloads and China’s 480 payloads round out the top three.
 In 2017, an Indian PSLV rocket set a record for successfully launching 104 satellites at once.

 Earth-orbiting satellites are, by far, the most common payloads launched into space.
 These satellites provide numerous capabilities such as communications, navigation, and Earth observation.
-As of March 2019, there were 2,062 known satellites in orbit.
-Of these, 14.5 percent (299 satellites) are owned or operated by Chinese entities.4 This is nearly twice the number of Russian satellites (153) in operation.
-The US maintains an impressive 901 satellites, which is roughly 44 percent of all known satellites currently in orbit.
+As of March 2020, there were 2,666 known satellites in orbit.
+Of these, 13.6 percent (363 satellites) are owned or operated by Chinese entities.4 This is more than twice the number of Russian satellites (169) in operation.
+The US maintains an impressive 1,327 satellites, which is roughly half of all known satellites in orbit.

 Many of the satellites operated by China are part of the BeiDou Navigation Satellite System, which has been designed as an alternative to the US Global Positioning System (GPS), the Russian GLONASS, and the European Galileo systems.
-As of June 2019, there was a total of 35 BeiDou satellites in orbit, outnumbering the 31 satellites associated with GPS.
+In June 2020, China successfully deployed its final third-generation BeiDou satellite, completing the constellation.
+With a total of 35 satellites in orbit, the BeiDou constellation outnumbers the 31 operational GPS satellites that were in orbit as of May 2020.5

 BeiDou represents more than just a technological breakthrough for China.
 A 2016 government white paper on BeiDou highlights the satellite constellation’s importance in supporting the Belt and Road Initiative (BRI) by providing navigational services to developing countries.
 BeiDou already serves more than 30 BRI countries, including Pakistan, Laos, and Indonesia.
 China’s use of BeiDou in supporting the BRI demonstrates Beijing’s commitment to leveraging its space capabilities to help shape affairs back on Earth.